 Report possible violations of environmental laws and regulations.

 To find an answer to your question, begin by reviewing information on this website.
 While we strive to respond to every question submitted, responses can take some time.
 Before you submit your question, please review the information below.

 - Radiation from medical devices or treatments (x-rays, CT scans, etc.)?

 - Sources of radiation?

 - Something else?

 EPA is not qualified to provide advice on individual medical treatments.
-Patients with questions about medical radiation should discuss their concerns with their doctors.
+Patients with questions about medical radiation should discuss their concerns with a qualified health professional.
 For more information, see: